-KEEP THIS PORTION FOR YOUR RECORDS
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

-DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-McCORMICK & COMPANY, INCORPORATED THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR EACH OF THE LISTED NOMINEES.
-FLECTION OF DIRECTORS For Against Abstain Nominees: 1a.
-M. A. Conway 0 0 0 THE BOARD OF DIRECTORS RECOMMENDS A VOTE For Against Abstain 1b.
-J. M. Fitzpatrick 0 0 0 FOR THE PROPOSALS.
-RATIFICATION OF APPOINTMENT OF INDEPENDENT 1c.
-E. A. Hrabowski, III 0 0 \Box 0 REGISTERED PUBLIC ACCOUNTING FIRM.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+BOARD OF DIRECTORS RECOMMENDS YOU VOTE

+REACH OF THE LISTED NOMINEES: I

+1. ELECTION OF DIRECTORS

+Nominees For Against Abstain ľ

+1a.
+M. A. Conway For Against Abstain

+1b.
+J. M. Fitzpatrick 1i.
+G. M. Rodkin

+1c.
+F. A. Hrabowski, III 1j.
+J. Tapiero

 1d.
-L. E. Kurzius 0 ADVISORY VOTE ON EXECUTIVE COMPENSATION. Π 1e.
-P. Little 0 0 0 THE BOARD OF DIRECTORS RECOMMENDS A VOTE OF 1 YEAR ON THE FOLLOWING 3 Years 2 Years 1 Year Abstain PROPOSAL: 0 0 1f.
-M. D. Mangan ADVISORY VOTE ON THE FREQUENCY OF THE VOTE ON EXECUTIVE COMPENSATION.
+L. E. Kurzius 1k.
+W. A. Vernon

+1e.
+P. Little THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR THE PROPOSALS.
+For Against Abstain

+1f.
+M. D. Mangan 2.
+RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.

 1g.
-M. G. Montiel 0 0 0 0 0 0 1h.
-M. M. V. Preston 0 0 0 IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE ON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING.
-1i.
-G. Rodkin 0 0 0 1j.
-J. Tapiero 0 0 0 1k.
-A. D. Wilson 0 0 0 0 For address changes and/or comments, please check this box and write them on the back where indicated.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+M. G. Montiel ADVISORY VOTE ON EXECUTIVE COMPENSATION. П П

+1h.
+M. M. V. Preston ш П

+address change/comments, mark here. reverse for instructions) NOTE: IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE ON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING.

+Please should e sign exactly as your name(s) appear(s) hereon.
+When sign each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX]
+If a corporation or ning as a r partners ttorney, exe ship, please ecutor, admir sign in full c nistrator, or other fiduciary, please give full title as such.
+Joint owners corporate or partnership name by authorized officer.

-Signature (Joint Owners)
+Signati ure [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date